tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

     the instrument.

 .. code-block:: XML
-    :name: snip-link-dataset-datacite-xml
+    :name: snip-link-dataset-datacite-xml-relidentifier
-    :caption: Use of the relatedIdentifier property in the DOI metadata from a data publication.
+    :caption: Use of the RelatedIdentifier property in the DOI metadata from a data publication.
 The third entry links the PID of the instrument.